KyshX31/Pomodoro-watchdog-reminder-CLI-program-for-Linux/README.md

 When the user exits the reminder session, the lock is released, and the daemon goes back to sleep.

 This reliable signal-handling and daemon architecture guarantees that the timer remains running, regardless of whether the user intentionally closes the window or presses Ctrl+C.

+Note: If all your todos are either completed or deleted, the daemon goes back to sleep.
+And you shall enter tasks either after fresh session is started or by manually launching the program in terminal.

+This is a friction program for your procrastinations.

+<b> We believe each of your sessions are important.
+Every time you either restart your computer or log in to your desktop, you need to have certain intentions and todos to complete during the session.
+Now this daemon can better handle your procrastinatins.
+Have a great day. </b>